 How to Clean up Cat Vomit: Vet-Approved Step-by-Step Guide

-Before explaining how to clean vomit up, we would feel guilt if we did not suggest the idea of contacting your veterinarian.
+Before explaining how to clean vomit up, we would feel guilty if we did not suggest the idea of contacting your veterinarian.
 If your cat is vomiting, no matter the underlying cause, it can lead to bigger issues.

 Below, we will discuss the difference between vomiting and regurgitation so you can know when to be concerned.
 Then, we will help you treat those pesky vomit stains and inform you about what might cause vomiting in cats.
 Before explaining how to clean vomit up, the correct thing to do would be to highlight the importance of contacting your veterinarian first.
-If your cat is vomiting, it means there is something going on, plus it can lead to bigger issues if left untreated.
+If your cat is vomiting, it means something is going on, plus it can lead to bigger issues if left untreated.

 Vomiting vs. Regurgitation